WilliamTjonndal/IT3212/assignment2/Group 25.md

 ### <a id="hog-section-1"></a>1.
 Write a Python script to compute the HOG features of a given image using a library such as OpenCV or scikit-image.
 Apply your implementation to at least three different images, including both simple and complex scenes.

 Histogram of Oriented Gradients (HOG) features capture local shape by counting how often edges point in each direction within small regions, then normalizing and concatenating them into a feature vector.
 The x and y gradients are the horizontal and vertical changes in pixel intensity, revealing edge direction.
 The gradient magnitude is the overall edge strength at each pixel, used as the weight when voting into orientation bins.
-We used the skimage library to compute the HOG features of a given image.
+HOG is a feature descriptor used for object detection.

 ### <a id="hog-section-2"></a>2.
 Visualize the original image, the gradient image, and the HOG feature image.
 Compare the HOG features extracted from different images.